angela-tylee/carpento/README.md

 - mdn - Always a reliable source for understanding basic syntax, usage, and compatibility.

-- Claude.ai. - Most reliable AI tool and partner when discussing technical problems.
+- Claude.ai. - One of the most reliable AI tools and a great partner when discussing technical problems.

 - 《React 思維進化》